As a reader (or jump to “as a writer“)

 A few years and a lot of research later, I was reading Neal Stephenson, Orson Scott Card, Alastair Reynolds to name a cross section of a group populated by many others.
 I understood that while there’s still an awful lot of filler material out there, satisfying a childlike urge to wander the stars or solve problems with a wand, there’s also a great deal of extremely solid writing that holds its own against the standards of anything in the broader fiction category.
 These authors are a small selection of what you’ll now find on my shelf (and in the boxes, and in the garage, and under the bed, and in my ereader).

 As a writer

 When you love a genre in fiction, you inevitably write.
 Perhaps it’s just in your head to start with, and maybe at the outset you’re only putting together the pieces of narratives read elsewhere in a way that makes you happy.
 Sooner or later, however, you have story fragments in your head that are wholly yours.
-They may be naive, their quality may be questionably, but they’re there and they’re persistent.
+They may be naive, their quality may be questionable, but they’re there and they’re persistent.

 The best way to get them out is to write them down, but when looked at in the cold light of day, these story fragments aren’t all that great.
 And they’re just fragments.

-So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a second draft.
+So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a first draft.